Why Sales Teams Underperform Without Structure

 The Strategic Importance of Sales Management

 Sales management is the central driver of team performance, yet it is often the most underdeveloped function within organisations.
 While companies invest heavily in hiring and tools, they frequently overlook the need to build strong leadership capability through structured learning, such as sales management courses.
-This oversight directly impacts performance, culture, and long-term growth.
+Sales management directly impacts performance, culture, and long-term growth.

 - Sales managers directly influence productivity, engagement, and retention